stanford-rc/farmshare-docs/docs/slurm.md

 **time:** How long will it take for your code to run to completion?

 **partition:** What set of compute nodes on FarmShare will you run on, normal, interactive, bigmem?
-Use the [`sh_part`][url_sh_part] command to see what partitions you are allowed to run on.
-The default partition on Sherlock is the normal partition.
+The default partition on FarmShare is the normal partition.

 Sample batch script to submit a job: